codejones-hub/plutus/doc/tutorials/contract-testing.rst

 When we test this property, ``quickCheck`` will generated random scripts to be tested.
 But what is the ``handleSpec``?
-`propRunScript_`_ needs to know which contract handles it should create for use in this test, and the ``handleSpec`` tells it.
-Every handle is *named* by a HandleKey_, which is another datatype associated with the ContractModel_ class.
+`propRunScript_`_ needs to know which contract instances it should create for use in this test, and the ``handleSpec`` tells it.
+Every contract instance runs in an emulated wallet, and is identified by a HandleKey_, which is another datatype associated with the ContractModel_ class.
 It needs to be defined as a GADT, because it also defines the types of the associated contract schema and contract
 errors: